Top 5 4th Quarter Trades of Da - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 21,406 shares in ARCA:DFAI, giving the stock a 0.53% weight in the equity portfolio.
-Shares traded for an average price of $23.89 during the quarter.
+The guru sold out of their 196,671-share investment in ARCA:IBDN.
+Previously, the stock had a 2.05% weight in the equity portfolio.
+Shares traded for an average price of $25.03 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.